fuzzy-lynt/fuzzy-lynt/README.md

+### my wifi gets funky sometimes !! if i disappear feel free to leave a message on my strawpage or atabook

 ### 🐾 **PT Info** 🐾
 ✦ Different styles, but always "***fuzzy-lynt***" GitHub linked. <br/> ✦ AFK / Off Tab a lot - ***Whisper to get attention.*** <br/>